 In addition to these basic requirements, I continue to challenge myself both on woodworking skills and on the sound.
 For all the guitars I’m building, I document the details, details such as soundboard stiffness, thickness, frequency response, weight, etc. This methodology is increasingly being used by builders and my electrotechnical background helps me.
-I have built molds where the soundboard and back plate can be clamped to perform the frequency response measurements.
-Methodology is great to achieve a certain reproducibility of the instruments, but it is still important to listen to wood during the construction process.
+I have built moulds where the soundboard and back plate can be clamped to perform the frequency response measurements.
+Methodology is great to achieve a certain reproducibility of the instruments, however it is still important to listen to wood during the construction process.

 Furthermore, for the future I have an interesting idea for a detachable neck, which I am still working on.

 Hopefully, I’ve been able to explain how I look at guitar building and what it means to me.
 If you would like more information, please visit my website or contact me.

 One of the nice results of my search for innovation is the guitar-stand I developed.
 Guitar-stand is unique, made of wood with each piece glued and in which the guitar looks very beautiful (both front and back).
 These guitar stand can be ordered from me, choosing from different types of wood.